Overview

 As the name suggests, MockServer is a powerful tool that allows developers to mock HTTP APIs, making it much easier and more efficient to run an integration test in initial development phases.
 It aims to solve the problem of testing APIs that are still in development or not yet available, allowing developers to make http calls on an http client without a real server.

 While there are other popular mocking tools available, such as WireMock and Pact, MockServer stands out for its focus on providing a quick and easy mock solution that’s supported in most major programming languages and technologies.
+MockServer interacts with single-page applications by loading static resources through a web server.
+The web server serves HTML, CSS, and JavaScript while utilizing AJAX calls to access separate services, emphasizing the importance of mocking these interactions for isolation and debugging purposes.

 This post will cover step-by-step instructions on how to use MockServer to mock an HTTP API, as well as an overview of any limitations you might encounter.
 It’s important to note that while MockServer is a great tool, it may not be the best fit for every use case.
 This post intends to present a great use case for MockServer, but remember to evaluate for yourself and your unique scenario.